SirD33k/activezone/.qoder/repowiki/en/content/Backend API Reference/Order & Payment Processing API.md

 The centralized email processing system with Brevo integration delivers professional, status-specific notifications with tracking links, enhancing customer experience and operational efficiency.
 The comprehensive debugging capabilities in the orders.html interface provide detailed console logging for order management operations, enabling developers to quickly identify and resolve issues through detailed error messages, stack traces, and structured diagnostic information.

+The new Winston-based structured logging system provides comprehensive error tracking and security event monitoring, enabling systematic debugging and performance analysis in production environments.
+The enhanced logging infrastructure captures detailed information about authentication attempts, database operations, API requests, and system health, providing valuable insights for troubleshooting and optimization.

 The frontend pages integrate seamlessly with backend endpoints to deliver a smooth customer experience from order placement to delivery confirmation.
-The enhanced error handling and debugging infrastructure, combined with the new security framework, makes the system more maintainable, secure, and easier to troubleshoot in production environments.
+The enhanced error handling and debugging infrastructure, combined with the new security framework and structured logging system, makes the system more maintainable, secure, and easier to troubleshoot in production environments.

-**Updated** The consolidation of order status update functionality and centralization of email processing in server.js, combined with the enhanced database connection handling, synchronization mechanisms, and critical security enhancements for TOTP verification, represents a significant improvement in system architecture, providing better maintainability, reliability, security, and scalability for order management operations with enhanced connection state management, graceful fallback capabilities, and consistent authentication security across all administrative functions.
+**Updated** The consolidation of order status update functionality and centralization of email processing in server.js, combined with the enhanced database connection handling, synchronization mechanisms, and critical security enhancements for TOTP verification, represents a significant improvement in system architecture, providing better maintainability, reliability, security, and scalability for order management operations with enhanced connection state management, graceful fallback capabilities, consistent authentication security across all administrative functions, and comprehensive structured logging for systematic debugging and monitoring.